A Vintage Potato Soup Recipe

 - Place the potatoes in a large sauce pot or Dutch oven.
 Cover with water and ½ tsp of salt.

-- Bring the potatoes to a boil over medium-high heat and cook 30 minutes, or until very soft and tender.
+- Bring the potatoes to a boil over medium-high heat.
+Cook 30 minutes, or until very soft and tender.

-- With the potatoes and reserved water, add in the evaporated milk, butter, and garlic powder (optional).
-Stir to combine.
-The soup should be a slightly chunky, thick soup.
-(If it is too thick, add milk, cream, stock, or water.)
+- With the potatoes and ½ cup reserved water, add in the evaporated milk, butter, and garlic powder (optional).

 - Add in the cheese, stir to melt and combine into the soup.